Loneliness in America: A Tragedy of the Commons by J. Persico and Metis – AI Assistant

 I believe it is important for friends to have some form of regular contact with each other.
 I cannot understand or believe that a good friendship can endure without some form of mutual interdependence.
 Whether, you come by for dinner, attend a movie together, take a trip together or simply call or even email your friends, it seems (to me anyway) that friendships need some form of regular lubrication that mutual contact provides.

 I have said that Facebook friends are generally not true friendships.
-They do however; provide regular contact between “potential” friends and people who you truly call good friends.
+They do however; provide regular contact between “potential” friends and people whom you truly call good friends.
 The simple “like” button provides a very powerful and instant means of letting others know that you appreciate, admire or support something they are engaged in.
 I have given many likes and received many likes on Facebook and I always feel closer to those individuals who take the time to “like” or note some issue that I care about.
 Liking is not a very big effort but it forms that sense of mutual contact that I think is the lubricant for a good friendship.

 “Piglet sidled up to Pooh from behind.
 “Pooh?” he whispered.